LeisureStyx/NodeJS_Users/README.md

 ## :rocket: Run & Test :test_tube:
 Once the dependecies are installed, follow these instructions to run and test this project:
-### 1. Run the local web/development server using nodemon, with provided script:
+### 1. :rocket: Run the local web/development server using nodemon, with provided script:
 ```bash
 npm run dev
 ```